Aglag257/Java2_AIApp/README.md

 # Programming II Application
 ## About
-This repository includes a java AI Movie recommendation application which constitutes the semester project for the Programming II class
+This repository includes a java Artifficial Intelligence Movie recommendation application which constitutes the semester project for the Programming II class
 ## Building

 Run mvn clean compile assembly:single